 Corpus metadata

-The Corpus is itself a dataset, as are the contents of the individual entity classes within itor example all the entries within the class Bibliographic resource (short: br).
+The OpenCitations Corpus is itself a dataset, as are the contents of the individual entity classes within it.
+For example, all the entries within the class Bibliographic resource (short: br) form a dataset.
 These datasets are described appropriately by means of standard vocabularies, such as the Data Catalog Vocabulary and the VoID Vocabulary.
 Such datasets can have particular distributions.

 Dataset (short: the related entity short name if appropriate, e.g. br for all the bibliographic resources); none in case of the main OCC dataset, i.e. the corpus itself): a set of collected information about something.